 OFCCP understands these dates are estimations and will not always be precise due to the nature of construction.
 Use your best judgement based on what you know about the project and the anticipated timing of the contracted work.
 You will need to be date specific using the format mm/dd/yyyy.

-5. Do I enter more than one NCAP Contract Place(s) of Performance entry when work is being performed across multiple counties and/or states?
+13. Do I enter more than one NCAP Geographical area in which the contract is to be performed when work is being performed across multiple counties and/or states?

-6. What if the place of performance is in a state or territory that is not divided into counties?
+14. What if the geographical area in which the contract is to be performed is in a state or territory that is not divided into counties?

 Select the state name from the drop-down menu, then select the checkbox Statewide.